24/7 Emergency Service

 Need help now?
 (813) 219-8764

-In most Tampa homes, the main water shut-off valve is located near the front of the property, close to the water meter.
-The water meter is typically in a rectangular concrete or plastic box set into the ground near the street or sidewalk.
-The shut-off valve is usually within a few feet of the meter, either in the same box or in a separate valve box nearby.
+In most Tampa homes, the main shut-off is near the front of the property, close to the water meter.
+The meter sits in a rectangular concrete or plastic box set into the ground near the street or sidewalk.
+The shut-off valve is usually within a few feet, either in the same box or a separate valve box nearby.

-In some older Tampa neighborhoods — particularly in South Tampa, Seminole Heights, and Ybor City — the shut-off valve may be located inside the house, typically where the main supply line enters through the foundation wall.
-Look in the garage, utility closet, or along the front wall of the house near the ground.
+In some older Tampa neighborhoods, like South Tampa, Seminole Heights, and Ybor City, the valve may be inside the house where the main supply line comes through the foundation wall.
+Check the garage, utility closet, or along the front wall near the ground.

-Tampa homes on well water have their shut-off valve near the pressure tank, which is usually in the garage or a utility area.
+Tampa homes on well water have their shut-off near the pressure tank, usually in the garage or a utility area.

-There are two common types of main shut-off valves in Tampa homes.
-A gate valve has a round wheel-type handle — turn it clockwise (righty-tighty) to close.
-These are common in older homes and can be stiff if they haven't been operated in years.
-A ball valve has a lever handle — turn it 90 degrees so the handle is perpendicular to the pipe to close.
-Ball valves are more common in newer homes and are easier to operate.
+Two types are common in Tampa homes.
+A gate valve has a round wheel handle.
+Turn it clockwise (righty-tighty) to close.
+These show up in older homes and can be stiff if nobody's touched them in years.
+A ball valve has a lever handle.
+Turn it 90 degrees so the lever is perpendicular to the pipe to close it.
+Ball valves are more common in newer homes and much easier to operate.

-If your gate valve is stuck, don't force it — you can break the valve stem.
-Apply penetrating oil (WD-40 or PB Blaster), wait 15–20 minutes, and try again with gentle, even pressure.
-If it won't budge, call us and we'll replace it with a modern ball valve during the repair visit.
+If your gate valve is stuck, don't force it or you'll break the stem.
+Spray it with penetrating oil (WD-40 or PB Blaster), wait 15-20 minutes, and try again with steady, even pressure.
+Still won't budge?
+Call us and we'll swap it for a modern ball valve during the repair visit.

-Most plumbing fixtures in Tampa homes have individual shut-off valves on their supply lines.
-These let you turn off water to a single fixture without affecting the rest of the house.
-Look for small oval or round handles on the supply lines under sinks, behind toilets, and behind washing machines.
-For a leaking toilet or dripping faucet, turning off the fixture valve is faster and less disruptive than shutting off the main.
+Most fixtures have their own shut-off valves on the supply lines.
+These let you kill water to one fixture without shutting off the whole house.
+Look for small oval or round handles under sinks, behind toilets, and behind washing machines.
+For a running toilet or a dripping faucet, the fixture valve is faster and less disruptive than the main shut-off.

-Don't wait for a plumbing emergency to discover that your shut-off valve is stuck, buried, or missing.
-Go locate it today.
-Turn it off and back on to make sure it operates smoothly.
+Don't wait for a 2 AM emergency to discover your shut-off valve is stuck, buried under mulch, or missing entirely.
+Go find it today.
+Turn it off and back on to confirm it operates.
 If it's stiff, mark it for replacement.
-If it's buried under mulch or dirt, clear around it so you can access it quickly.
+If it's buried, clear around it so you can grab it fast when the floor is flooding.

 Need professional help?
 Call now.